losertlab/complex_dynamics/README.md

 `git push --set-upstream origin my_feature_branch`

 Add your code to the appropriate folder in the package.
 If necessary, create a new folder in the `src/complex_dynamics/` folder, along with an empty `__init__.py` file.
 This will allow your code to be used as part of a library.
-Make sure to install all packages used by the code you are adding inside the `complex_dynamics_env` environment.
-Otherwise, your code won't be useable to others.

-When your changes are complete and you have installed all packages to the `complex_dynamics_env`, export the updated environment.

-`conda  env export --from-history > /path/to/complex_dynamics/complex_dynamics_env.yml`

 Next, stage, commit, and push your changes.